opf/openproject/docs/installation-and-operations/installation/docker/README.md

 ### 1) Setup Swarm

-Here will go through a simple setup of a Swarm with a single manager.
+Here we will go through a simple setup of a Swarm with a single manager.
 For more advanced setups and more information please consult the [docker swarm documentation](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/).

-First [initialize your swarm](https://docs.docker.com/get-started/swarm-deploy/) on the host you wish to be the swarm manager(s).
+First [initialize your swarm](https://docs.docker.com/get-started/swarm-deploy/) on the host you wish to be the swarm manager.

 ```bash
 docker swarm init